EmoVerse: Exploring Multimodal Large Language Models for Sentiment and Emotion Understanding: Affective Multitask Dataset

-The EMT dataset is constructed by integrating data from the CMU-MOSEI, MELD, and ECF2.0\cite{wang-etal-2024-semeval} datasets to support five distinct tasks: MSA, ER, FER, ERI, and ECPC.
-Figure \ref{emt} illustrates a sample from the EMT dataset.
+The AMT dataset is constructed by integrating data from the CMU-MOSEI, MELD, and ECF2.0~\cite{wang-etal-2024-semeval} datasets to support five distinct tasks: MSA, MER, FER, ERI, and ECPC.
+Figure~\ref{amt} illustrates a sample from the AMT dataset.

-For the MSA and ER tasks, we use the original sentiment labels and emotion annotations from the source datasets as task labels.
-Due to the complexity of annotating the ECPE task, we refer to the annotation method of the ECF dataset and manually annotate a portion of the data.
-This is then combined with the existing ECF2.0 data to form the ECPE portion of the EMT dataset for further emotional causality analysis.
+For the MSA and MER tasks, we use the original sentiment labels and emotion annotations from the source datasets as task labels.
+Due to the complexity of annotating the ECPE task, we refer to the annotation method of the ECF2.0 dataset and manually annotate a portion of the data.
+This is then combined with the existing ECF2.0 data to form the ECPE portion of the AMT dataset for further emotional causality analysis.

-In the FER task, we adapt methods from the MERR dataset\cite{cheng2024emotion} by extracting peak frames based on the Action Units (AUs) calculated for each frame using the OpenFace tool.
+In the FER task, we adapt methods from the MERR dataset~\cite{cheng2024emotion} by extracting peak frames based on the Action Units (AUs) calculated for each frame using the OpenFace tool.
 The composite score for each frame is determined by summing the AU values, as shown in the following equation:

 where \(S_f\) is the composite score of frame \(f\), and \(\text{AU}_i(f)\) represents the Action Unit value for the \(i\)-th facial action unit at frame \(f\).
 The peak frame with the highest score is selected to represent the most expressive moment.
-For videos featuring multiple characters, such as those in the MELD dataset, we improve the method by extracting peak frames separately for each character and then selecting the final peak frame by comparing the highest composite scores from all characters:
+For videos featuring multiple characters, such as MELD dataset, we improve the method by extracting peak frames separately for each character and then selecting the final peak frame by comparing the highest composite scores from all characters:

 where \(S_f^{(i)}\) is the composite score for character \(i\) and \(k\) represents the total number of characters in the frame.
 The final peak frame is the one with the highest composite score among all characters.